slowproj/slowdash/docs/DataBinding.md

 UNIX timestamps as `REAL` is recommended for use with SlowDash.

 #### SQLite
-SQLite does not have dedicated date-time type, and time information can be stored in time-string as TEXT or UNIX timestamps as INTEGER/REAL.
+SQLite does not have a dedicated date-time type, and time information can be stored in a time-string as TEXT or UNIX timestamps as INTEGER/REAL.
 If a field is declared as `DATETIME`, it uses TEXT for time string in UTC.

 - UNIX timestamp: as `INTERGER` (64 bit) or `REAL` (64 bit)
 - DateTime string in UTC: `DATETIME`

 If the time string in TEXT (or `DATETIME`) is used, it must be specified in SlowDash configuration file as `unspeficied utc`.
 Using the UNIX timestamps is always safe.

-UNIX timestamps as `REAL` is recommended for use with SlowDash.
+UNIX timestamps as `REAL` are recommended for use with SlowDash.

 ## Time-Series of Scalar Values
 To access a table containing time-series data, write the schema in the `time_series` entry: